kaiwren/redson/README.md

 ## Debugging

-Writing `\`debugger\`` anywhere in your client side Ruby code will set a breakpoint and trigger the browsers js debugger.
+Writing <code>\`debugger\`</code> anywhere in your client side Ruby code will set a breakpoint and trigger the browsers js debugger.

-All event/observer wiring is logged to browser console make development and debugging easy.
+All event/observer wiring is logged to browser console to make development and debugging easy.
 This is opt-in - you'll need to turn it on if you need it.

 ```ruby
 Redson.enable_logger!                       # Logs at severity DEBUG by